 - B with the (x, y) coordinates equals to (632, 364)

-- C with the (x, y) coordinates equals to (246, 666).
+- C with the (x, y) coordinates equals (246, 666).

-How do you go do this in AutoCAD?
+How do you do this in AutoCAD?

-First, understand that A(254,362) means that the point A has its x coordinate at 254 and its y coordinate in 362.
+First, understand that A(254,362) means that point A has its x coordinate at 254 and its y coordinate at 362.
 A(x,y)

 Make sure the dynamic input is not activated.